-• Need-based: Considered based on Expected Family Contribution (EFC); allowable EFC determined by federal funding levels; not available if student has a bachelor's degree and pursuing subsequent bachelor's degrees
+• Need-based: Considered based on Expected Family Contribution (EFC); allowable EFC determined by federal funding levels; not available if student has a bachelor's degree and pursuing subsequent bachelor's degrees.
+See note at the top of this page.
+Perkins Loans are no longer being offered.

 • Must be enrolled at least half-time in a degree program